 Window channels are industrial rubber products that help secure window frames to vehicle bodies and hold window glass in place.
 These extrusions eliminate rattling while providing protection against dust, rust, moisture, and drafts.
 Rubber window channels may include beaded and unbeaded products with or without stainless steel beads.
 Rubber channels can also include flocked or coated linings.

 When choosing window channels, verify the minimum bend radius required in the corners.
 Otherwise, problems may occur if the profile is too soft in a tight radius.
 Custom-fabricated window channels save time on your assembly line because they arrive ready-to-install with hand tools and lubrication.

 In addition to product weight and physical dimensions, specifications for windows channels include shape, material, and durometer (duro).
 Choices for shape include locking channel, self-locking channel, glazing seal, and zipper strip.
 EPDM rubber is the most common material used.
 Durometer, a measure of hardness, typically ranges from 50 to 80 duro (Shore A) for rubber window channels.

-Before selecting automotive window channels, identify application requirements such as seal color and glass width.
-Original equipment manufacturers (OEMs) and automakers publish this information along with product specifications for auto parts such as window seals.
-In addition to the vehicle’s make and model, buyers should also consider window type (sliding or rolling) and position (front, side or rear).
+Remember to identify application requirements such as seal color and glass width.
+Original equipment manufacturers (OEMs) publish this information along with product specifications for parts such as window seals.
+In addition to the vehicle or equipment make and model, consider window type (sliding or rolling) and position (front, side or rear).